 To review the powers of the National Assembly for Wales in the light of experience and to recommend modifications to the present constitutional arrangements that would enable the United Kingdom Parliament and the National Assembly for Wales to better serve the people of Wales.

-Having thought about those terms of reference, we formulated a vision for Part 2, and we tested this with people at public meetings from Abertillery to Beaumaris.
+We formulated a vision for Part 2, and we tested this with people at public meetings from Abertillery to Beaumaris.
 Our vision was:

 We believe that the people of Wales will be best served by: